Homotopy properties of the complex of frames of a unitary space: Spaces with forms and associated posets and simplicial complexes

-\begin{proposition} Let $(V,\Psi)$ a finite dimensional vector space equipped with a possibly degenerate form $\Psi$.
-Then for any two decompositions
+\begin{proposition} Let $(V,\Psi)$ a finite-dimensional vector space equipped with a possibly degenerate form $\Psi$.
+If we have two decompositions

-where $V_1,\ldots, V_r$ and $W_1,\ldots, W_s$ are two sets of mutually orthogonal minimal elements of $\mathring{\S}(V,\Psi)$ then $r=s$ and after reindexing $\dim(V_i) = \dim(W_i)$ for $i=1,\ldots, r=s$. \end{proposition}
+where $V_1,\ldots, V_r$ and $W_1,\ldots, W_s$ are two sets of mutually orthogonal minimal elements of $\mathring{\S}(V,\Psi)$, then $r=s$ and, after reindexing, $\dim(V_i) = \dim(W_i)$ for $i=1,\ldots, r=s$. \end{proposition}

-Note that in a decomposition as in Proposition \ref{jordanhoelder} the conclusion that after reindexing one can achieve that $V_i$ and $W_i$ are isometric is false in general.
-For example when $\Psi$ is an orthogonal form over a finite field this conclusion is wrong already for a non-degenerate space of dimension $2$.
+Note that in a decomposition as in Proposition \ref{jordanhoelder}, the conclusion that after reindexing one can achieve that $V_i$ and $W_i$ are isometric is false in general.
+For example, when $\Psi$ is an orthogonal form over a finite field of odd characteristic this conclusion is wrong already for a non-degenerate space of dimension $2$.

+The conclusions of Proposition \ref{jordanhoelder} are also false if we drop the assumption $\Psi(v,v) = 0$ for all $v\in V$ when $\chara(\KK)=2$ and $\tau=1$, as the following example shows.